 Home care should aim at improving the condition.
 Treatments can take a few days to weeks, depending on the severity.
 If you observe any behavioral changes, or if the condition does not improve, please contact your veterinarian.

-› It is mandatory to provide a stress-free environment for your dog.
+› It is mandatory to provide a stress-free environment for your cat.
 Keep water and food bowls within reach.
 Avoid physical activity.
-Keep your dogs away from any noise and commotions.
+Keep your cats away from any noise and commotions.

 › You have to administer and monitor all prescribed medicine as directed by your veterinarian.

-› Do NOT allow your dog to roam freely.
-This works two ways, firstly if the dog is infected, it greatly reduces the chances of risk of exposure to other pets and humans and secondly in-case of a healthy pet, it reduces the chances of contracting the infection.
+› Do NOT allow your cat to roam freely.
+This works two ways, firstly if the cat is infected, it greatly reduces the chances of risk of exposure to other pets and humans and secondly in-case of a healthy pet, it reduces the chances of contracting the infection.

 › Use of environmental disinfectants is recommended.
 Prompt disposal of any and all materials after use is suggested.